 Wildlife Results: It Works!

 Now that the Oracle Road wildlife crossings are finished, a 4-year monitoring program has begun to document all the wildlife using these crossings.
 Arizona Game and Fish Department (AGFD) is spearheading the program, with collaboration from the Coalition and Sky Island Alliance.
-We’ll be updating this page regularly with new photos and videos of wildlife using the Oracle Road wildlife crossings as these images become available.

 In April 2016, the AGFD installed 8 video cameras and 4 still cameras (all motion-activated) on the new Oracle Road wildlife bridge.
 They also installed 4 still cameras on the wildlife underpass.
 AGFD will also be conducting roadkill surveys, monitoring the movements of Sonoran Desert tortoises in the area of the crossings, and providing recommendations for the adaptive management of the structures.

-The full write-up of the AGFD monitoring plan can be found here.
+AGFD’s complete monitoring plan can be found here.

 All video footage and still photos courtesy Arizona Game and Fish Department.